fossabot/edn/README.md

 		http://developer.android.com/tools/sdk/ndk/index.html
 		http://developer.android.com/sdk/index.html
-		==> you need to download sub package of the NDK (refer to the NDK doccumentation) but only supported android version >4.0 cd ../edn
+		==> you need to download sub package of the NDK (refer to the NDK doccumentation) but only supported android version >4.0 cd ..
-	# generate .so
+	# Generate package and install on Android device (in debug mode a generic key is set)
 	../ewol/build/lutin.py --color --target=Android --mode=debug edn-install
 	# to show the log :
 	../ewol/build/lutin.py --target=Android edn-log